CSCfi/csc-user-guide/docs/apps/gromacs.md

 -   Puhti: 2018.6-plumed, 2018.7, 2019.3
 -   Check available versions with `module avail gromacs`
--   Some versions include also Plumed
+-   Some versions are GPU-aware, or include also Plumed
--   Gromacs is also available on the [Finnish Grid and Cloud Infrastructure] (FGCI).
-    Please see below for the example on how to run Gromacs on Puhti.

 !!! note
     Puhti has only the parallel version installed (gmx_mpi), but it can